 Constitution and Citizenship Day

-Each year a series of emails are sent to our students helping to make them aware of Constitution Day and its significance to our country's history.
+Each year students are emailed the information on this page to help make them aware of Constitution Day and its significance to our country's history.

 George Washington (1732-1799)

 Other Accomplishments: Led the colonial forces in the Revolutionary War.

 “The staid portraits of George Washington accurately reflect the personality of the father of the nation.
 He was a man of few words, whose political ascension was attributable to his strength of character, rather than his intellect.
 A huge man for his day, Washington stood 6’ 3 1/2” tall with enormous hands.
 Washington had pockmarked skin as a result of a teenage case of smallpox, and a shy disposition that was the result of a domineering mother.
 Twice he proposed to women, and twice he was rejected.
 He finally married Martha Custis, the richest widow in Virginia.
 He had lost almost all his teeth by the time he was president, leaving him with badly sunken cheeks that were stuffed with cotton for portraits.
 Contrary to popular belief, George Washington never had wooden teeth!
 His teeth were made mostly of lead fitted with human, cattle, and hippopotamus teeth.
 Some were carved from elephant and walrus tusks.
 In his will, he freed all 300 of his slaves permanently.
 The popular tale of Washington and the cherry tree, historians say, was almost certainly untrue.”
 From The U.S. Constitution and fascinating Facts About it; supplemental text by Terry L. Jordan; seventh edition, twelfth printing.

 James Madison (1751-1836)

 Highest Political Office: President (1809-1817)